Asemica-me/Asemica-me/README.md

 ## Hi there 👋

-I'm Lucrezia, a 26-year-old student based in Italy, with a passion for Art History and Digital Humanities 🎨💻
+My name is Lucrezia and I'm a student based in Italy, with a passion for Art History and Digital Humanities 🎨💻

 ### About Me